nondescryptid/nondescryptid.github.io/content/posts/2023-05-19-nus-grad-cert-computing-foundations.md

 IT5001, the MComp students had extra assignments in Java that we part-timers didn't have.
 For IT5003, there was a Recitation session on Friday afternoons where MComp students could attend, while most of us part-timers were at work.
-These sessions were recorded but there was at least one which had its recording corrupted/didn't end up being recorded, so we had to rely on the kindness of the MComp students who attended to fill us in.

-## IT5001: Software Development Fundamentals
+## IT5001: Software Development Fundamentals (Jan-Mar 2023)

 ### Classes (5 hours a week)